Otumian-empire/swift-python/exercise14.md

 > this is supposed to be fun

-* Create a function for each of the following, using any means possible without cutting corners.( no using of built-in function - we have go to try harder)
+* Create a function for each of the following, using any means possible without cutting corners.( no using of built-in function - we have to try our best)
     1. `addition` - this function takes two objects as argument,  and returns their sum if they are numbers, that is a float or an int.
     1. `subtraction` - this function takes two objects as argument, returns the resut of subtracting the second from the first.
     1. `division` - this function takes two objects as argument, returns the result from dividing the first by the second.
 Remember that zero division is not allowed thus check if the second is zero.